 Macarena Torres Puga turns construction waste into earthen planters

-They might be manmade but Chilean designer Macarena Torres Puga has found a way to make industrial materials appear natural.
+They might be manmade but Chilean designer Macarena Torres Puga, with the Waste Epiphany project, has found a way to make industrial materials appear natural.
 It’s something about the layered aesthetic reminiscent of rammed-earth, which Puga achieves by compacting a mixture of crushed brick and concrete into a custom-designed, transparent mould.

 A Waste Epiphany seeks to reduce these negative environmental impacts by repurposing the materials to create unique designs.
 They include vases, planters and a series of small tables with glass tops.

 “Each product is made of a mix between bricks and concrete from building demolition sites,”

 “These materials are selected, crushed one by one and then sorted into several aggregate sizes and different colors,” says Torres Puga.
 “The sizes each have their own function within the mix, providing rigidity, mass, finishing touch and color.”

 The most challenging and time-consuming part of the process is the processing of the waste, which at the moment Torres Puga does entirely by hand.
 “A new automated process is being developed to gain efficiency and productivity.
 I have also designed a flexible mould that can transform the piece into new forms and shapes with ease.”

 Once the colors and sizes are divided, they are poured into the mould and rammed layer by layer.
 Every layer is premeditated as an entire composition before executed, made possible by the transparency of the mould, which grants the chance to alter the initial outcome into the desired result.

 “Each of these mixes is made of different types of bricks which provide a diverse effect throughout the totality of the design,” says Torres Puga.
 “It’s a sustainable and holistic approach in which these discarded materials are given a second life and new purpose.”